As a brand owner, you’re always on the lookout for ways to elevate your online presence through various marketing efforts.

 Overall, the more recognition you get from UGC, the better the results for your business will be.

-A study by Bazaarvoice supports this claim with 84% of millennials say that UGC plays a role in their buying decisions.
+A study by Bazaarvoice supports this claim with 84% of millennials saying that UGC plays a role in their buying decisions.

 Benefit #2: UGC is cost-effective

-It’s not always easy to find marketing solutions that come in at little or no cost at all.
+It’s not always easy to find marketing solutions that cost little or nothing at all.